karlkedrovsky/kedrovsky-hugo/content/resume.md

 Responsibilities and achievements:

-* Developed new web application using Java, JSP, Struts, Hibernate and Oracle that allowed users to enter, preview and publish the web sites dynamic content.
+* Develop new web application using Java, JSP, Struts, Hibernate and Oracle that allow users to enter, preview and publish the web sites' dynamic content.
-* Worked on a team that developed a data warehouse and reporting application using Java, JSP, Oracle and Crystal Reports.
+* Working on a team developing a data warehouse and reporting application using Java, JSP, Oracle and Crystal Reports.
 * Various maintenance tasks involving Java, JSP, Javascript and Oracle.